The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

-Another great built-in language concept tool in Biblical Hebrew is the pictograph meaning of the word.
+Another tremendous built-in language concept tool in Biblical Hebrew is the pictograph meaning of the word.
 Each letter of the word is represented by an image that helps define it.
-Again these images help keep the concept solid.
+Again these images help keep the concept stable.

-The Hebrew word picture for Glory is is kavod and it begins with the Hebrew letter caph.
-Caph is a picture of an open hand or a wing and can symbolize something that covers.
-This tells us that God's glory is something that covers us.
-What was it that Adam and Eve lost that revealed their nakedness?
-Could it have been the glory that covered them?
+The Hebrew word picture for glory is "kavod," which begins with the Hebrew letter "caph."
+"Caph" is a picture of an open hand or a wing and can symbolize something that covers.
+So this pictograph tells us that God's glory is something that covers us.

-The next letter is a bet and is a picture of a house.
+The following letter is a "bet" and is a picture of a house and or family.
 It represents being on the inside.
-This tells us that glory is experienced on the inside and in close relationship and covenant with God through His One and only Son Jesus Christ.
+This letter tells us that glory is experienced inside and in close relationship and covenant with God through His One and only Son, Jesus Christ.

-The next letter is a vav and represented by a picture of a nail.
-This is symbolic of connecting things.
-Jesus was nailed to a cross connecting man of the earth with God in heaven.
+The following letter is a "vav" and is represented by an image of a nail and symbolizes connecting things.
+Jesus nailed to a cross-connected man of the earth with God in heaven.
 Glory is a result of being connected with the God of heaven.

-And last but not least is a dalet and this letter is a picture of a door.
+And last but not least is the letter "dalet."
+This letter is a picture of a door.
 It can indicate a way or a path to something.
-We know that Jesus is the door and thereby Jesus is the final expression and the only way to experience this glory.
+We know that Jesus is the door, and thereby Jesus is the final expression and the only way to experience this glory.

 — John 10:7-9